resibots/limbo/docs/tutorials/advanced_example.rst

   6 new point:  0.455737  0.978531   0.55947 0.0435089 0.0143673  0.999978 value: -0.0113502 best:-0.0113502

-Using state-based bayesian optimization, we can transfer what we learned doing one task to faster new tasks faster.
+Using state-based bayesian optimization, we can transfer what we learned doing one task to learn new tasks faster.

 The whole ``main.cpp`` file: